-Below are the activities proposed for the 2022 program year.
+Below are the activities proposed for the 2023 program year.
 Where outcomes are not listed, these are still being determined.
+A map of the infrastructure and public facility improvement projects are included as Attachment A.

 IDIS only allows ESG to be added as one project with one funding.
-ESG funding will be allocated as follows: \$160,948 (rapid re-housing), \$229,072 (emergency shelter), and \$31,623 (SHRA administration) for a total of \$421,643.
+ESG funding will be allocated as follows: \$150,479 (rapid re-housing), \$225,719 (emergency shelter), and \$30,502 (SHRA administration) for a total of \$406,700.